 BARD GRADUATE HOUSING INFORMATION

-There is limited campus housing available to graduate students for the 2013–2014 academic year.
-There are two different housing options:
+There is limited campus housing available to graduate students for the 2015–2016 academic year.
+There are a few different housing options:

 Kappa House- Small house centrally located.
-Kappa House offers four (4) individual bedrooms and two (2) shared double occupancy rooms on one level.
+Kappa House offers four (7) individual rooms on one level.
 It has a kitchen, common living room, two bathrooms, and washer/dryer.

 Due to limited availability of on-campus housing, priority will be given to graduate students who have external restrictions to off-campus housing.
 For students seeking off campus housing, please refer to the link in the side bar.